rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 The `mintToken` function should accept two arguments (`Kanaria` and `Gem`).
 We will prepare a batch of transactions to mint the tokens and send them.
 Once the tokens are minted, we will output the total number of tokens minted.
-While the `Kanaria` tokens will be minted to the `owner` address, the `Gem` tokens will be minted using the [`mintNesting`]
-#mintnesting) method in order to be minted directly to the Kanaria tokens.
-We will mint three `Gem` tokens to each
+While the `Kanaria` tokens will be minted to the `owner` address, the `Gem` tokens will be minted using the [`mintNesting`](#mintnesting) method in order to be minted directly to the Kanaria tokens.
+We will mint three `Gem` tokens to each `Kanaria`.
-`Kanaria`.
 Since all of the nested tokens need to be approved, we will also build a batch of transaction to accept a single nest-minted `Gem` for each `Kanaria`:

 ````typescript
 async function mintTokens(